A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: HYDRA

-\begin{example} In the ScienceBirds domain, the HYDRA visual reasoning component accepts a set of visible objects on the scene including their locations and a vector representing their visual structures.
+\begin{example} In the ScienceBirds domain, the HYDRA accepts a set of visible objects on the scene including their locations and a vector representing their visual structures.
 The vector consists of the number of vertices in the bounding polygon, the area of the bounding polygon, as well as the a list of compressed 8-bit (RRRGGGBB) color and their percentage in the object.
 The HYDRA visual reasoning component for Science Birds accepts such vectors as input and categorizes the object as one of the known object classes using a recognition model.
 The recognition model is built with a standard implementation of multinomial logistic regression for multi-class classification and recognizes all known object types.

 The state inference component elaborates upon this symbolic information and adds current assumptions about the number of health points each pig and block have, gravity, starting velocity of the birds, how much damage a bird can incur about various objects and entities etc. A subset of PDDL+ facts generated for a specific initial state in ScienceBirds are below. \end{example}